bwallace/RRnlp/README.md

 # Installing

+Pull the repository and `cd` into `rrnlp`.

-Assuming conda is installed, one can proceed as follows
+Now, assuming conda is installed, one can proceed as follows

 ```
     conda create --name rrnlp